How to keep your house warm in winter

 - Change how you wash clothes.
 Washing machines are energy-intensive, so doing a less frequent clothes wash – and filling the drum – could save you money.
 You could also shave money off your energy bills by washing at colder temperatures.

 - Switch off your devices.
 According to the Energy Saving Trust, the average UK household spends £65 a year on appliances that are left on standby.
-Remembering to turn off those devices is a small but useful recommendation in terms of how to save energy in homes.
+Remembering to turn off those devices and save some money by turning off all your christmas lights, is a small but useful recommendation in terms of how to save energy in homes.

 Energy efficient home improvements

-If you’re looking to invest in more substantial ways of creating an energy efficient home, there is no shortage of options you could try, such as:
+If you’re looking to invest in more substantial ways of creating an energy efficient home, there is no shortage of options you could try.

 For more information, GOV.UK publishes online guidance for how to make energy efficient home improvements.